 Be prepared for text size changes.
 People expect most apps to respond appropriately when they choose a different text size in Settings.
 To accommodate some text-size changes, you might need to adjust the layout.
 For more information about text usage in your app, see Typography.

-For implementation details on adaptivity, see Auto Layout Guide.
+For developer guidance on adaptivity, see Auto Layout Guide.